-There’s always been ample opportunities for luxury travellers seeking the unusual and the authentic in France– but 2019 is shaping up to be a peak year for high-end adventures.
-If the trend known as “experiential travel” is your cup of tea, keep reading: we have plenty of carefully chosen ideas that will help make your getaway to France this year simply extraordinary.
+There’s always been ample opportunities for luxury travellers seeking authentic and unusual experiences in France– but 2020 is shaping up to be a peak year for high-end getaways in the country.
+If you’e looking for more than the usual luxury fare and are more interested in “experiential travel”- touching the heart of French culture and traditions, keep reading.
+We’ve got plenty of ideas for an unforgettable and and totally bespoke experience.
 Whether you dream of attending mysterious winemakers’ rituals in Burgundy, embarking on a high-end river cruise on the Loire or Rhine, hunting for truffles in Provence or surveying the latest styles during Fashion Week in Paris, we’ve got plenty of inspiration for you this year.
-Once you’re ready to make it a living reality, get in touch with us so we can start crafting the experiential luxury getaway of your fantasies.
+Once you’re ready to, get in touch with us so we can start crafting the experiential luxury getaway of your fantasies.

 ..Experiential Adventures for Every Season